-ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of tumor.
-To see other pages, use the menu.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a pancreas NET.
+Use the menu to see other pages.

-In caring for a person with a tumor, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
-This is called a multidisciplinary team.
-Care teams also include a variety of other health care professionals, including physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.
+In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
+This is called a multidisciplinary team and is especially important for people with a pancreas NET.
+Health care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 Possible side effects

 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
 These types of talks are called “shared decision-making.”
 Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
 Shared decision-making is particularly important for pancreas NETs because there are different treatment options.
 Learn more about making treatment decisions.

 Active surveillance, which is also called watchful waiting or watch-and-wait, may sometimes be recommended.
 This approach is used most often for a low-grade pancreas NET that may grow slowly and not spread or cause problems for many months or years.
 With this approach, the tumor is closely monitored with regular tests, which may include:

 Active treatment usually only begins if the tumor shows signs of growing or spreading.
 If active surveillance is an option, talk with your doctor about how often you will need to have the tests and scans.